 The Lily Pond

 …was part of the original design by Hallam Murray.
 It used to be planted with bedding out such as ageratums and salvias.
-It has now been surrounded by a low wall and generously planted with many herbaceous perennials and small shrubs.
+It has now been enlarged and surrounded by a low wall and generously planted with many herbaceous perennials and small shrubs.
 Crisply cut topiary of the family dog, the crest and peacocks frame the house.
 Half of them are recent additions and they help to balance the setting of the house between the parterre, lawns and paths.

 The Flower Garden

 …was originally the Edwardian Rose Garden.
 When we arrived in 1980, this was in a poor state of repair.
 Three years later we asked Peter Beales to help us replant the garden.
-At the same time we planted the hornbeam hedging to create gardens within gardens.
+At the same time we started to plant the hornbeam and yew hedging to create gardens within gardens.
 Dutch Elm disease in the 1970’s had meant that many fine specimens from the park and gardens had been lost.
 We felt that it was necessary to create some structure to the very flat space we had inherited.
 For twenty years, the new Rose Garden looked magnificent, but it gradually became apparent that inherent rose sickness in the soil meant we had to think again.
 The stunning Flower Garden, fountain and Wisteria Walk are the result of those thoughts.

 The Orangery Garden and Orangery